Making money from open source

 As of March 2021, Caleb has 1374 sponsors. 🤩

 I hope that there are a lot more stories like this in the near future.
-The world will be a better place if people can make a good living from making open source software, without compromising the integrity of what they are doing.
+The world will be a better place if people can make a good living from their open source projects, especially if it doesn’t involve compromising the integrity of what they are doing.

-The common thread in these examples is that the developers made something that people loved, had the courage to make it a priority, and look for ways to make money from it.
+The common thread in these examples is that the developers made something that people loved, had the courage to make the project a priority, and sought out ways to make money from the project.
 There is no template of success to follow, but I think their stories serve as a guide to some of the possibilities.